Design and Scheduling of an AI-based Queueing System: Empirical demonstration of the P -rule

 We use real user-generated text comments on online articles from the CivilComments dataset~\citep{BorkanDiSoThVa19}.
 Each comment has been labeled by at least ten crowdsourcing workers with binary toxicity labels and whether it mentions one of the 8 demographic identities: \emph{male, female, LGBTQ, Christian, Muslim, other religions, Black, White}.
 For simplicity, we focus on comments that mention one and only one of the common groups \emph{white, black, male, female, LGBTQ}.
 By crossing them with binary toxicity labels, we derive 10 job classes.
 We assume the system has exact knowledge of target group (using simple rule-based logic), but can only predict the toxicity through an AI model.

 The toxicity predictor, which can also be viewed as the job class predictor $f_\theta$, utilizes the same neural network architecture and training approach as described in~\citet{KohSaEtAl20}.
-To showcase the versatility of our scheduling algorithm regardless of the underlying prediction model, we study three models fine-tuned based on a pre-trained language model (DistilBERT-base-uncased~\cite{SanhDeChWo19}): empirical risk minimization (ERM), reweighted ERM that upsamples toxic comments, and a simple distributionally robust model trained to optimize worst-group performance over target demographic groups (GroupDRO~\cite{SagawaKoHaLi19}).
+To showcase the versatility of our scheduling algorithm regardless of the underlying prediction model, we study three models fine-tuned based on a pre-trained language model (DistilBERT-base-uncased~\citep{SanhDeChWo19}): empirical risk minimization (ERM), reweighted ERM that upsamples toxic comments, and a simple distributionally robust model trained to optimize worst-group performance over target demographic groups (GroupDRO~\citep{SagawaKoHaLi19}).
 We observe significant variation in predictive performance across the 10 job classes defined by $\{$toxicity $\times$ target demographic$\}$.
 Across the three models (ERM, Reweighted, GroupDRO), the worst-class accuracy (55\%, 68\%, 67\%) is significantly lower than the mean accuracy (88\%, 84\%, 84\%), leading to diverse patterns in the confusion matrix $Q$.
+In particular, for each of the 5 identity groups, the confusion matrix $Q$ has the following entries:

+resulting in a $10 \times 10$ confusion matrix across the 5 groups $\times$ 2 classes.
+We assume the scheduler can estimate $Q$ using a validation dataset.
+See Section~\ref{appendix: experiment details} for details.